R3Conclave/conclave-core-sdk/docs/docs/faq.md

 * The hardware manufacturers *other* than the CPU vendor.
 RAM, disk, firmware, the operating system, PCI devices, and other hardware components are all untrusted in the SGX threat model.
 * The owner of the hardware on which your enclave is running.
-You can verify the remote attestation to ensure that the remote system is up to date and that the enclave is running securely.
+You can verify the remote attestation to ensure that the remote system is up-to-date and that the enclave is running securely.
 * R3, as Conclave is [open source](https://github.com/R3Conclave/conclave-core-sdk).

 ### How should I authenticate users of my enclave?